Tuition & Financial Aid

 Federal financial aid is available through the University of Idaho Office of Student Financial Aid Services to qualified students in the form of Federal Direct Unsubsidized Stafford Student Loans and Graduate Plus Loans.

 To apply, complete and submit the Free Application for Federal Student Aid (FAFSA).

 The FAFSA should be completed, loans accepted and promissory notes signed by August 1 to assure the availability of funds at the beginning of the fall semester.

 College of Law Scholarships

 The College of Law awards a number of scholarships to incoming students.
 Recipients are selected on the basis of academic ability and professional promise.
-Applicants are considered for a College of Law scholarship at the time of determining admission and, if selected to receive a scholarship, will have that indicated on the Letter of Acceptance.
+Applicants are considered for a College of Law scholarship at the time of determining admission and, if selected to receive a scholarship, will have that indicated on the Letter of Scholarship.
 Limited scholarships for continuing students may be available based on academic achievement.
-With very few exceptions, most scholarships are renewable for up to three (3) years, as long as the student maintains a 2.9 or higher GPA at the end of each spring semester.
+With very few exceptions, most scholarships are renewable for up to three (3) years, as long as the student maintains good standing at the end of each spring semester.